 However, not every entrepreneur can take advantage of these tax breaks, especially those that have a business that is organized as a partnership or some other type of pass-through entity.
 You must be incorporated to take advantage of Trump’s tax breaks.
 Additionally, there is a chance that you may lose itemized deductions that were helping your small business.
 That could lead to some entrepreneurs actually paying even more than they already did.

 Pain with the Potential for No Gain

-What happens remains to be seen but some of these policies put into effect by Trump could prove quite painful to entrepreneurs’ bottom lines.
-It may mean changing strategies or seeking other structures or business models that could be enacted to realize any of the positives that his policies may bring to the business environment and economy.
+What happens remains to be seen.
+Some of these policies put into effect by Trump could prove quite painful to entrepreneurs’ bottom lines.
+It may mean changing strategies or seeking other structures; or business models that could be enacted to realize any of the positives that his policies may bring to the business environment and economy.

-The critical part here is to stay on top on what the changes are, seek advice from tax and finance experts, and be flexible to make the necessary changes.
-It’s important to remember that you are still in control of your business and can continue taking actions to build it out rather than to blame any slowdown on the president or the economy.
+The critical part here is to stay on top of what the changes are.
+Seek advice from tax and finance experts and be flexible to make the necessary changes.
+It’s important to remember that you are still in control of your business.
+You can continue taking actions to build it out rather than to blame any slowdown on the president or the economy.
 No president can take away your initiative or innovative ideas for making money and making your business a success.

 Meet the Author

 Article last modified on February 12, 2018.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: Is President Trump Good or Bad for Entrepreneurs? - AMP.